jejacks0n/dotfiles/README.md

 ### Finalizing

-You'll need to enter a few licenses.
+You'll need to enter a few licenses, and go through system settings that can easily be automated.

 ### Maintaining